For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 Scone

-When it comes to Scone, only one thing comes to mind: horse racing.
+When it comes to Scone, one thing comes to mind: horse racing.

-The town is known for being home to several champion stables that have bred champion horses across Australia.
+The town is known for being home to several elite stables that have bred champion horses across Australia.
 Yet this claim to fame is just the start of the town’s character.
-It is home to several heritage buildings and its place on the New England Highway makes it a popular visit for passing tourists.
+It’s also home to several heritage buildings and its place on the New England Highway makes it a popular visit for passing tourists.

-Throw in direct connections to Newcastle, Tamworth, Dubbo & Armidale by road and both Sydney & Newcastle by rail and this is a town that has everything going for it.
+Throw in direct connections to Newcastle, Tamworth, Dubbo and Armidale by road – and both Sydney & Newcastle by rail – and this is a town that has a lot going for it.

 With its strong connections and thriving industries, Scone has seen property prices rise steadily in recent years.
-After hitting an average peak of $600,000 throughout 2023, the average has fallen to $570,000 in 2024.
+Prices have increased significantly in 2025.
+The average house price sits at $640,000 – up $70k from June 2024 – and the average unit has also gone up $35k.

 LGA: Upper Hunter Shire